jamesdiffeycoding/jamesdiffeycoding/README.md

 # ~ James in a nutshell ~

-• **LFW**: Looking for software developer roles in London or remote.
+• **Currently LFW**: I am looking for software developer roles in London or remote.
 Excited to continue growing after completing a 16 week Full Stack Development Bootcamp.

 • **Languages**: JavaScript, TypeScript, Python, Ruby